robbintt/outlines/digests/cracking_creativity_michalko.md

 ### Selecting Ideas to Invest Time Into

-- **Place to dig deeper on my own?**
 - Within the mileu of ideas, let natural selection make choices.
-Evolution finds novel paths with a fitness algorithm. **What is the fitness algorithm for our ideas?** I suspect the book to be light on this topic.
+Evolution finds novel paths with a fitness algorithm.
+- **What is the fitness algorithm for our ideas?** I suspect the book to be light on this topic.
+- Place to dig deeper on my own?

 ### Practice, Practice, Practice (Productive Thinking)